vinaygopinath/androidtutorial/app/views/concept_lessons/_android_widgets_view_elements.md

 Here are some common attributes or terminology which will be good to understand before seeing ui elements in action

 ###wrap_content
-This is the value which you will be using in width or height, this tells android to make the UI element width or height just equal to the size of conent which the ui has.
+This is the value which you will be using in width or height, this tells android to make the UI element width or height just equal to the size of content which the ui has.

-For example: a text view with text "HELLO" with width as wrap_content will only be 5 character wide.
+For example: a text view with the text "HELLO" with width as wrap_content will only be 5 characters wide.

 ###match_parent or fill_parent
 Always use match_parent even though both means same.
-This value again used in width or height, this tell android to make the view height or width matching to its parent height or width.
-If parent is taking full size in screen, setting this value on any UI element will also make its height or width equal to the screen size
+This value again used in width or height, this tells android to make the view height or width matching to its parent height or width.
+If the parent is taking full size on screen, setting this value on any UI element will also make its height or width equal to the screen size

 ###dp
-Dp is density independent pixle, as you know android device comes with different density of screen, this value can be used instead of PX (pixle), if you use dp android will automatically claculate px for you based on screen of the android device.
+Dp is density independent pixels, as you know android device comes with different density of the screen, this value can be used instead of PX (pixle), if you use dp android will automatically calculate px for you based on the screen of the android device.

 For Example: On some device 1dp might be equal to 1 px but on some device 1dp = 5px